Jinseong of Silla: Reign

 According to the Samguk sagi, Jinseong did licentious conduct that bringing attractive men into the palace and committing lewd acts with them.
 She also carried on an affair with the Gakgan ("high commander") Kim Wi-hong.
 But in Samguk yusa, it states that Queen Jinseong married her paternal uncle Kim Wi-hong.
 In Samguk Yusa, Yang-pae (양패), the youngest son of Queen Jinseong, is mentioned.
 The Samguk sagi was written by Confucianists, who held a negative view of female rule, so the precise details therein should perhaps not be taken at face value.
+Brigham Young University historian Richard McBride supports this point, claiming that historical Korean scholarship has conventionally blamed the demise of Silla on Jinseong, even though Silla was already gripped by political chaos and decline prior to her reign.